Skip to main content

 • Change the store type to "testing".

-• Add the products of your segments
+• Add the products for each segment.

-In the example below, we've configured an A/B test with two products, "10 credits Tier 1" and "10 credits Tier 2".
-The test will be shown to 50% of our users, while the rest of our users will see the products from the default store.
+This test will be displayed to 50% of our users, while the remaining users will see products from the default store.

 Emulate

-Fortunately you can emulate a listing directly from the IAPHUB dashboard!
+Thankfully, you can emulate a listing directly from the IAPHUB dashboard!